Why am I seeing a storage warning?

 Is the option to automatically delete cookies enabled?

-The Critical Storage Issue message is triggered if you have enabled the option to “Clear cookies and site data when you quit Chrome”.
+The Critical Storage Issue message is triggered if you have told Chrome to delete site data when you close Chrome.

 To check that you do not have this setting enabled: